Brooding for Beginners

 Quick Tips on Raising Broilers:

-- Meyer Hatchery recommends feeding your babies 12 hours on and 12 hours off at 3 weeks of age.
-This will help minimize the risk of heart attacks, that can result from their rapid growth.
+- Meyer Hatchery recommends feeding your babies 12 hours on and 12 hours off beginning at 3 weeks of age.
+This will help minimize the risk of heart and leg issues that can result from their rapid growth.

-- Feed: Broiler withdrawal from 3 weeks until butcher, which is suggested at 7-9 weeks of age.
+- Feed for age 3 weeks to processing: 18-20% broiler feed from 3 weeks until butcher, which is suggested at 7-9 weeks of age.

 - To minimize mortality and health issues, we strongly suggest processing at 7-9 weeks of age.

-Raising your flock from just one day-old is fun.
+Raising your flock from the very beginning is fun.
 Not only do you get to build a lasting relationship with your chickens, you gain knowledge in the process.
-At Meyer Hatchery we are committed to making your chick rearing experience successful and most of all enjoyable.
+At Meyer Hatchery we are committed to helping you be successful with raising your laying flock and meat production.
 Don’t ever hesitate to contact us with any questions or concerns you have.
 We’re here to help!